With pick for treasury secretary, Biden will tip hand about his economic agenda

 Earlier in Brainard’s career, she served as deputy national economic adviser in the Clinton White House during the Asian financial crisis.
 Between 2001 and 2008, Brainard was vice president and the founding director of the Global Economy and Development program at the Brookings Institution.
 She received a PhD in economics from Harvard University and taught at the Massachusetts Institute of Technology.
 Brainard also worked in management consulting at McKinsey & Co.

 Brainard, the Fed’s only remaining Obama-appointed governor, has garnered particular praise from the left for her consistent objections to rollbacks of Dodd-Frank banking regulations.
 Brainard has long maintained that weakening rules for the nation’s banking system, even when the economy is healthy, puts the country’s broader financial system at risk.
-While votes by the Fed board are typically unanimous, Brainard has issued roughly 20 dissents since 2018 on issues including from capital requirements and bank acquisitions.
+While votes by the Fed board are typically unanimous, Brainard has issued roughly 20 dissents since 2018 on issues including capital requirements and bank acquisitions.

 Brainard doubled down when the pandemic thrust the economy into a sudden recession this year.